 • special needs related to the nature of collaborative activities or infrastructure costs, such as user fees

-Data Management Plans (DMPs) will not be part of the scoring or the formal evaluation of the application; however, reviewers will be asked to provide feedback on to help support applicants during this pilot.
+Data Management Plans (DMPs) will not be part of the scoring or the formal evaluation of the application; however, reviewers will be asked to provide feedback to support applicants.
 DMPs should describe how applicants will manage research data generated throughout the research lifecycle, including:

 • Data collection: what and how data will be collected, created, linked to, acquired and/or recorded